Congregational Life

 Art Classes are offered at Plymouth every other year during the spring, summer, and fall to build excitement and involvement in the Art Show.

 Instructors are always needed for various mediums.
-Classes are structured for children, adults, and intergenerational.
+We have classes for children, adults, and both together.

 -

-Plymouth offers Culinary Arts classes the opposite year of the Art Classes.
-We are always looking for instructors in any area: baking, bread, vegetarian, ethnic, candy, basics, etc.
+Plymouth offers Culinary Arts classes every other year (alternating with Art classes).
+We are always looking for instructors in any area: baking, breadmaking, vegetarian, regional, candy, etc.!

 Faith Formation & Youth